mahanama94/mahanama94.github.io/_posts/2017-4-13-first-voice-controlled-cordova-application.md

 ### Testing the Application

 - Launch the application with the Default Launcher (Icon) and try out the button.
-You will be alerted that the App has been called with no Voice Commmand.
+You will be alerted that the App has been called with no Voice Command.

 <img src="{{ site.baseurl }}/images/set-alarm/no-voice-action.png" width="50%" alt="No Voice Action" title="No Voice Action">